Feature detection and hypothesis testing for extremely noisy nanoparticle images using topological data analysis: Background

 \subsection{Image model}

-In this article, a (2-dimensional) \emph{image map} is a function $I: \mathbb{Z}^2 \to [0,1]$, where $I(p) = 0$ indicates that $p$ is a black pixel and and $I(p)=1$ indicates that $p$ is a white pixel.
+In this article, a (2-dimensional) \emph{image map} is a function $I: \mathbb{Z}^2 \to [0,1]$, where $I(p) = 0$ indicates that $p$ is a black pixel and $I(p)=1$ indicates that $p$ is a white pixel.
 We call the smallest rectangle $[k, k+m] \times [l, l+n] \subset \R^2$ which contains all the black pixels---i.e. on which $1-I > 0$---the \emph{image set}, which we denote $\mathcal{I}$.
 Via appropriate normalization, every image that is bounded or has a finite image set can be modified to have pixels between 0 and 1.
 We may choose to set the codomain of $I$ to $\R$ (or the first $n$ nonnegative integers) instead.
 As previously mentioned, for the purposes of cubical homology and cubical persistence we must identify $I$ in some appropriate way with a collection of cubical sets.
-We do this here by the construction of another function $I'$ on $\K^2$---i.e., the set of $k$-dimensional elementary cubes in $\R^2$, $k \leq 2$.
-For any $\tau \in \mathcal{K}^2$ we define our filtration function
+We do this here by the construction of another function $I'$ on the family $\{[i, i+1] \times [j, j+1]: (i,j) \in \mathbb{Z}^2\}$ of unit squares with integer vertices.
+For any such $\tau = [i, i+1] \times [j, j+1]$ we define our filtration function

+For lower dimensional elementary cubes $\tau$, such as intervals or vertices, we define the value of $I'$ to be the minimum $I(i,j)$ such that $\tau \subset [i, i+1] \times [j, j+1]$.
 This is consistent with the definition used in the persistent homology software \texttt{GUDHI} Python library, which we use for our calculations throughout this article \citep{gudhi_cubical}.
-The \texttt{GUDHI} library considers an elementary cube $\tau$ to have the minimum value of the all the $d$-cubes $\nu$ containing $\tau$.
-We consider the homology of sublevel set filtrations\footnote{Other filtrations could be considered here; however, besides the sublevel set filtration, all require choosing a threshold at which to binarize the image \citep{turkes2021, garin2019}--see also the opening paragraph of Section~\ref{s:noise_experiment}.}, so black pixel values will appear first.
-The cubical complex construction we use here is also known as the $T$-construction and it is dual in some sense to treating pixels as $0$-dimensional elementary cubes, or vertices \citep{garin2020duality}.
+We consider the homology of sublevel set filtrations\footnote{Other filtrations could be considered here; however, besides the sublevel set filtration, all require choosing a threshold at which to binarize the image \citep{turkes2021, garin2019}--see also the opening paragraph of Section~\ref{s:noise_experiment}.}, so darker pixel values will appear first.
+The cubical complex construction we use here, treating pixels as unit squares (i.e. top-dimensional) is also known as the $T$-construction and it is dual in some sense to treating pixels as points (or vertices), rather than unit squares \citep{garin2020duality}.